MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

     ![Trusted Root Certification Authorities folder.](trusted-root-certification.png)

-    You must first convert trust.pem into a .crt file before you can import the certificate into the Trusted Root Certification Authorities folder, for example by executing the following OpenSSL command:
+    You must first convert trust.pem into a .crt file before you can import the certificate into the Trusted Root Certification Authorities folder.

-    ```
-    openssl x509 -outform der -in your-cert.pem -out your-cert.crt
-    ```

-    For information about using OpenSSL for the conversion, see the [OpenSSL documentation](https://www.openssl.org/docs/man1.0.2/man3/x509.html).

 ## Test the connection

+>[!Note]
+> Before using the procedures in this section, you must be signed in to Power BI using your admin account credentials.

 Before you can validate a server certificate in the Power BI service online, you must have a data source already set up for the [on-premises data gateway](/data-integration/gateway/).
 If you don't already have a data source set up to test the connection, you'll have to create one.
 To set up the data source on the gateway: